thealongsider/Data-Analytics-Projects/README.md

 # Data Analytics Projects
 These are data analysis projects that I've worked on, mostly through Python, utilizing visualization and various statistical analysis techniques to pull insights from data sets.
+Projects are ordered by most recent.

+K Nearest Neighbors For Anonymized Data Set -- Created a K Nearest Neighbors classifier to predict target variable of an anonymized data set.
+I completed this project as part of an online data science course.

 Advertising Predictions using Logistic Regression -- Used Logistic Regression to predict whether users would click on an ad based on user data and to understand what are the leading factors to why users click on ads.
 I completed this project as part of an online data science course.